MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-resource-roles-activate-your-roles.md

     ![The opened Activate pane with scope, start time, duration, and reason](./media/pim-resource-roles-activate-your-roles/azure-role-eligible-activate.png)

-1. If your role requires multi-factor authentication, select **Verify your identity before proceeding**.
+1. If your role requires multifactor authentication, select **Verify your identity before proceeding**.
 You only have to authenticate once per session.

 1. Select **Verify my identity** and follow the instructions to provide additional security verification.